mrozycki/rustmas/webapi/DEPLOYMENT.md

 ----------------------

 Before starting the service you will need to build animations and add your animations to the plugins directory.
-Instructions can be found in the provided example [plugins directory](../plugins/README.md).
+Instructions can be found in the [animations directory](../animations/README.md).

 In short, you can build the animations with:

 ```
-cargo build --release -p animations
+cargo install --path animation-wrapper
+cd animations
+./build_all.sh
 ```

-The plugin directory set up for all the built-in animations is provided in the repository already.
+This script put the animations in the directory where WebAPI will be looking for them.

 WebAPI service